Anjuta

-Anjuta is an integrated development environment written for the GNOME project.
-It has support for C, C++, Java, JavaScript, Python and Vala programming language.
+Anjuta was an integrated development environment written for the GNOME project.
+It had support for C, C++, Java, JavaScript, Python and Vala programming language.
+In May 2022, the project was archived due to a lack of maintainers.
+Since October 2022 the project's former homepage no longer exists and the domain is owned by an SBOBET, an Indonesian gambling website.
+It has been superseded by GNOME Builder.

 Anjuta DevStudio

-The goal of Anjuta DevStudio is to provide a customizable and extensible IDE framework and at the same time provide implementations of common development tools.
-Libanjuta is the framework that realizes the Anjuta IDE plugin framework and Anjuta DevStudio realizes many of the common development plugins.
+The goal of Anjuta DevStudio was to provide a customizable and extensible IDE framework and at the same time provide implementations of common development tools.
+Libanjuta was the framework that realizes the Anjuta IDE plugin framework and Anjuta DevStudio realizes many of the common development plugins.

-It integrates programming tools such as the Glade Interface Designer and the Devhelp API help browser.
+It integrated programming tools such as the Glade Interface Designer and the Devhelp API help browser.